rebcabin/masr/specs.md

 (defmacro Variable
   "Honor legacy parameter order of lpython/src/libasr/ASR.asdl as of 25 April 2023.
-  Quote the varnym and pass along all other params."
+  Quote the varnym and dependencies; pass along all other params."
   [symtab-id-,     varnym-,          dependencies-,
    intent-,        symbolic-value-,  value-,
    storage-type-,  ttype-,           abi-,